GeertVG/geertvg.github.io/books/programmable_logic_controllers/README.md

 # Programmable Logic Controllers

-This ebook is an introduction into the world of Programmable Logic Controllers (PLC).
+This eBook is an introduction into the world of Programmable Logic Controllers (PLC).
-PLC fundamentals are described starting from European standards and guidelines and continues with pratical examples from two well-know PLC brands; Beckhoff and Siemens.
+PLC fundamentals are described starting from European standards and guidelines and continues with practical examples from two well-know PLC brands; Beckhoff and Siemens.
 It starts from "0" and ends with PLC software engineering.

 In short, the perfect basis for all training courses that involving PLC.